cmubig/Social-Navigation-Simulator/README.md

 (Need to elaborate and clearly describe each advantage)

-- Addition of more social navigation policies (list specific algorithms and citations here)
+- Addition of more social navigation policies.
+On top of the CADRL, ORCA algorithms provided by the GCA simulator, we additionally implemented Social LSTM, Social GAN, Social force model, Social-STGCNN, Constant Velocity Model and Social-PEC.
+With the addition of the mentioned algorithms, it is able to simulate a diverse type of more realistic pedestrian crowds.

 - Support different scene experiment setups to generate dense and rare crowd scenarios.
+Such that it is easier to collect crowded scenarios and rare agent collision scenarios, which can be difficult to collect in real life.

-- Dynamic number of agents in a scene (There can be a different number of agents during the same simulation)
-- Asynchronous entrance and exit of agents in a scene ( To simulate the dataset more accurately )
+- Supports a variable number of agents present in the scene during simulation, allowing asynchronous entrance and exit of agents.
+Agents can exit the scene while new agents enter the scene simultaneously, which can help simulate the pedestrian's social navigation behavior more accurately.

-- Collision timeout and resume ( Collided agents will halt their action for N seconds )
+- Support agents' temporary collision freeze and action resume timeout, such that collided agents will halt their action temporarily, similar to pedestrian behavior when they accidentally run into each other.

-- Output agents trajectories during simulation, in the format of datasets such as ETH,ZARA1,ZARA2.
+- Output agents trajectories during simulation, export the simulation results in the format of datasets such as ETH,ZARA1,ZARA2.
+Allowing users to directly use the simulated trajectories as a new extra dataset for further training.

-- Agents can be easily configured to use different social navigation algorithms as their policies.
-  (e.g. CADRL vs Socialforce )
+- Agents can be easily configured to use different combinations of social navigation algorithms as their policies. (e.g. CADRL vs Socialforce )

 ## Project Contributors
 Sam Shum (cshum@andrew.cmu.edu)